Yousef Alavi: Early life and education (1928–1958)

 Alavi was known for complaining that "this is highly irregular!"
-He was also a frequent host for Paul Erdős on his visits to Western Michigan.
+He was also a frequent host for Erdős on his visits to Western Michigan.
 On one of these visits, these two things came together: he made his usual complaint at a time when Erdős and Ronald Graham were present.
 This sparked a discussion on what it might mean for a graph to be highly irregular, kicking off a line of joint research on highly irregular graphs through which Alavi obtained Erdős number one.

-In 1987, he received the first Distinguished Service Award of the Michigan Section of the Mathematical Association of America due to his 30 years of service to the MAA; at that time, the Michigan House and Senate issued a special resolution honoring him.
+In 1987, he received the first Distinguished Service Award of the Michigan Section of the MAA due to his 30 years of service to the section; at that time, the Michigan House and Senate issued a special resolution honoring him.